-Policy, Performance, and the Two Sides to Reform in China
+Replay: Policy, Performance, and the Two Sides to Reform in China

 September 22, 2021, 1:00 pm - 3:00 pm BST

-Please register below to attend this event
+Please register below to view this replay

 China's recent wave of new regulation on its internet platforms has led to volatility in the sector.
 On the one hand, new policies have led to investor uncertainty and put pressure on the markets.
 On the other hand, these policies have created attractive entry points to some of the most significant growth stocks in the world while bolstering industries highlighted as critical for China's future.